-- MHLW's preliminary view on compensation for an occupational disease concerning thyroid cancer and radiation exposure: - 1) The radiation exposure dose should not be less than 100 mSv. - The appearance of cancer must be at least five years after their exposure to radiation. - Consideration is given to risk factors other than radiation exposure (e.g., fecundity, artificial menopause, and iodine uptake).
+- MHLW's preliminary view on compensation for an occupational disease concerning thyroid cancer and radiation exposure: - 1) The radiation exposure dose should not be less than 100 mSv. - 2) The onset of cancer must be at least five years after their first exposure to radiation. - 3) Consideration is given to risk factors other than radiation exposure (e.g., fecundity, artificial menopause, and iodine uptake).

-In the same month, based on the above preliminary view on compensation for an occupational disease, MHLW approved a case of thyroid cancer developed in a worker after the accident at the TEPCO Fukushima Daiichi NPP, as an occupational disease in light of the deliberations by medical experts.
-The second case was approved by MHLW in December 2018.
+In the same month, based on the above preliminary view on compensation for an occupational disease, MHLW awarded compensation a case of thyroid cancer developed in a worker after the accident at the TEPCO Fukushima Daiichi NPP, as an occupational disease in light of the deliberations by medical experts.
+The second case was awarded compensation by MHLW in December 2018.